 Black Cherry Fulani Braids

-Adding color to your braids is a great protective hairstyle that doesn't risk the same potential damage to your strands as coloring them would.
-Fulani braids, like the ones seen here, can give the illusion that black cherry is your hair color because they are woven so tightly at the scalp.
+Adding color to your braids is a great protective hairstyle that doesn't risk the same potential damage as coloring them would.
+Fulani braids, like the ones seen here, can give the illusion that black cherry is your hair color because they are woven tightly at the scalp.

 This marbled blend of black cherry looks natural and effortless.
 With magenta and violet tones shining through in the light, you're sure to turn a few heads.

-If you apply dark cherry hair color to pre-lightened strands, there's a chance your first color attempt will pull some of the brighter tones in the bunch, like magenta, which is a beautiful contrast to your black cherry base color.
+If you apply dark cherry hair color to pre-lightened strands, your first color attempt will pull some of the brighter tones in the bunch, like magenta, which is a beautiful contrast to your base color.

-With black cherry hair color, try using color-preserving shampoos and conditioners, as well as heat protectants prior to any styling to keep your color vibrancy alive longer.
+With black cherry hair color, try using color-preserving shampoos, conditioners, and heat protectants before styling to keep your color vibrant.

 A little sheen goes a long way.
-To cheat your way there as your color begins to dull itself out, pick up a shine spray and gloss over your strands to make those amethyst tones really pop out.
+To cheat your way there as your color begins to fade, pick up a shine spray and gloss over your strands to make those amethyst tones pop out.

 Just the Tips

-Sometimes baby steps are the best way to transition into change, and that goes for your hair color as well.
-Test drive some color on the ends of your hair if you're feeling unsure.
-If you decide you don't like it after all, it's an easy fix to snip those ends off and never look back.
+Sometimes baby steps are the best way to transition your hair color.
+Test some color on your hair's ends if you're unsure.
+If you don't like it, it's an easy fix to snip those ends off and never look back.

 There's a lot you can do to keep your strands healthy despite having undergone a color transformation.
 To avoid frizzing, squeeze the moisture out of your hair after showering instead of rubbing it together, and be sure to use a nonabrasive fabric like jersey, cotton, or a microfiber towel.
 Sleeping on a silk pillowcase will also support your strands to be silky smooth.